HumabHatterZed/InscryptionAPI/README.md

 To install Inscryption API you simply need to copy **InscryptionAPI.dll** from [releases](https://github.com/ScottWilson0903/InscryptionAPI/releases) to **Inscryption/BepInEx/plugins**.

-An example Mod utilising this plugin can be found [here](https://github.com/ScottWilson0903/InscryptionExampleMod).
+An example mod utilising this plugin can be found [here](https://github.com/debugman18/InscryptionExampleMod).

 ## Modded Save File
 With this API installed, an additional 'modded save file' will be created by the game.
 This file will be found in the 'BepInEx' subdirectory, and contains all save data created by mods that use this API.
 This file will not automatically be synced to the cloud by Steam.